 The Clean Water Act handbook

 Section of Environment, Energy, and Resources, American Bar Association.
-3rd ed. c2011.
+Third edition. c2011.

 "This is a definitive practical resource to the provisions and complexities of the federal Clean Water Act and how it continues to evolve.
 Written by 21 of the country's most knowledgeable experts on the CWA, it is an authoritative, balanced compilation of their experience in understanding this complex statute and its implementing regulations and guidelines." - from the publisher